 People who develop an opioid addiction, it becomes really difficult for them to come out of this condition without proper intervention or opiate addiction treatment medication.

-Once they develop the opiate addiction, they get into the vicious cycle of detoxification and relapse which become a long-term process.
-The opiate addiction treatment requires management on a long-term basis.
+Once they develop the opiate addiction, they get into the vicious cycle of detoxification and relapse which becomes a long-term process.
+Opiate addiction treatment requires management on a long-term basis.

 Opiate abuse affecting millions